-The law requires that students who sustained, or are suspected to have sustained, a concussion during Athletic Activities (interscholastic sports) are to be immediately removed from such activities.
-Such students may not return to Athletic Activities (interscholastic sports) until they have been symptom-free for a minimum of 24 hours and have been evaluated by and receive written and signed authorization to return to activities from a duly licensed physician.
+NYS law requires that students who sustained, or are suspected of having sustained, a concussion during Athletic Activities (interscholastic sports) are to be immediately removed from such activities.
+Such students may not return to athletic activities (interscholastic sports) until they have been symptom-free for a minimum of 24 hours and have been evaluated by and receive written and signed authorization to return to activities from a duly licensed physician.

 NYSED Laws, Regulations, Guidelines, and Practice Memos Regarding Concussions

-Coaches and PE teachers- Must complete a NYSED approved course every 2 years.
-NYSED has approved the free CDC course Heads Up, Concussion in Youth Sports for both of these professions.
+Coaches and PE Teachers -NYSED has approved the free CDC course Heads Up, Concussion in Youth Sports for both of these professions.

-In addition, Coaches may meet the mandatory training requirement by taking the approved free CDC/NFHS course Concussion in Sports from the National Federation of State High School Associations - also available in Spanish (4/18)
+- Coaches may also meet the mandatory training requirement by taking the approved free CDC/NFHS course Concussion in Sports from the National Federation of State High School Associations - also available in Spanish (4/18)

-NYSCSH Sample Acute Concussion Care Plan and Parent Information Sheet-This template can be customized for your needs.
+- Sample Acute Concussion Care Plan and Parent Information Sheet-This template can be customized for your needs.
 It includes a care plan and information sheet for parents and students.
+(NYSCSH12/2019).

 Heads Up Concussion Resources-CDC